MinecraftForge/Documentation/docs/gameeffects/particles.md

 To reference a particle texture, the subtype of `TextureSheetParticle` should either take in an `SpriteSet` or a `TextureAtlasSprite` obtained from `SpriteSet`. `SpriteSet` holds a list of textures which refer to the sprites as defined by our `ParticleDescription`. `SpriteSet` has two methods, both of which grab a `TextureAtlasSprite` in different methods.
 The first method takes in two integers.
 The backing implementation allows the sprite to have a texture change as it ages.
 The second method takes in a `Random` instance to get a random texture from the sprite set.
 The sprite can be set within `TextureSheetParticle` by using one of the helper methods that takes in the `SpriteSet`: `#pickSprite` which uses the random method of picking a texture, and `#setSpriteFromAge` which uses the percentage method of two integers to pick the texture.

-To register these particle textures, a `SpriteParticleRegistration` needs to be supplied to the `ParticleEngine#register` method.
+To register these particle textures, a `SpriteParticleRegistration` needs to be supplied to the `RegisterParticleProvidersEvent#register` method.
 This method takes in an `SpriteSet` holding the associated sprite set for the particle and creates an `ParticleProvider` to create the particle.
 The simplest method of implementation can be done by implementing `ParticleProvider` on some class and having the constructor take in an `SpriteSet`.
 Then the `SpriteSet` can be passed to the particle as normal.

 Spawning a Particle
 -------------------